stfc/PSyclone/doc/user_guide/psy_data.rst

     PSYVERIFY__time_evolution__perturbation_data=0.0:4000
     PSYVERIFY__perturbation_data=0.0:4000

-If values out of the specified range are found, appropriate warnings are printed, but the program is not aborted::
+If values outside the specified range are found, appropriate warnings are printed, but the program is not aborted::

-    PSyData: Variable 'perturbation_data' has the value 4227.3587826606408 at index/indices 27051 in module 'time_evolution' region 'invoke_initialise_perturbation', which is not between '0.0000000000000000' and '4000.0000000000000'.
+    PSyData: Variable 'perturbation_data' has the value 4227.3587826606408 at index/indices 27051 in module 'time_evolution', region 'invoke_initialise_perturbation', which is not between '0.0000000000000000' and '4000.0000000000000'.

-Is uses the function ``IEEE_IS_FINITE`` from the ieee_arithmetic module for additionally verifying that values are not ``NAN`` or ``infinity`` for any floating point variable, even if no ``PSY_VERIFY...`` environment variable is set for this variable.
+The library uses the function ``IEEE_IS_FINITE`` from the ieee_arithmetic module for additionally verifying that values are not ``NAN`` or ``infinity`` for any floating point variable, even if no ``PSY_VERIFY...`` environment variable is set for this variable.
 Integer numbers do not have a bit pattern